ChatGPT Safety: How OpenAI's Guardrails Work and Fail

 The native ChatGPT safety stack is a starting point.
 For any application that accepts free-form user input, that starting point leaves residual risk that operators are responsible for closing.

 Apply the Moderation API bidirectionally.
 Run it on inputs before they reach the model, and run it on outputs before they reach the user.
 Skipping input-side screening means relying entirely on model-level refusals to handle adversarial prompts.
 Skipping output-side screening means a successful bypass produces no detection event.
+For the output side specifically, an output classifier that detects PII and secrets catches the data-leak failure mode the Moderation API’s harm categories were never designed to flag.

 Layer additional classifiers.
 The Moderation API, model-level refusals, and a secondary classifier model — Llama Guard, Azure Prompt Shield, or a custom fine-tuned model — are three separate control points with different training distributions.
 A prompt that defeats one may not defeat two.
 Defense-in-depth ↗ here is not paranoia; it is the standard architecture for anything with meaningful abuse surface.
+Our roundup of LLM security tools maps the current options for each of these control points.

 Write a narrow system prompt.
 ChatGPT’s softcoded defaults are calibrated for general-purpose consumer use.
 If your application has a specific scope, restrict it explicitly.
 Name the topics that are out of scope.
 Define the persona tightly.
 The more constrained the system prompt, the less behavioral surface area the model has to be manipulated across.